alchemy-bootcamp-one-summer-2018/lab-salmon-cookies-ca/essentials/LAB.md

 Recreate the salmon cookies lab from scratch using the VanillaJS Component Architecture we used in class.

-Feel free to reuse html and small JavaScript algorythms - but build the app incrementally.
+Feel free to reuse html and small JavaScript algorithms - but build the app incrementally.
 This means, don't try and copy/edit to get to work.
 Build up.

 * Do the Planning Stage